CurvSurf/FindSurface-Android/Readme.md

 ### Q. How do I import this framework to my project?

-Download [the library](https://github.com/CurvSurf/FindSurface-Android/releases/tag/v1.0.0) and add the following depedency in your module's `gradle.build` file:
+Download and unzip [the library release](https://github.com/CurvSurf/FindSurface-Android/releases/) and add the following depedency in your module's `gradle.build` file:

 ````kotlin
 dependencies {